 In the Evening

-Go for a romantic dinner at 1661 Cuina de Banyalbufar in the centre of the village to taste the best home-made Mediterranean dishes and excellent local wines.
-No matter if you pick a traditional paella, mouth-watering seafood or perfectly cooked meat, each dish is a pure delight.
+Later at night, go for a romantic dinner at 1661 Cuina de Banyalbufar in the centre of the village to taste the best home-made Mediterranean dishes and excellent local wines.
+No matter if you pick a traditional paella, mouth-watering seafood or perfectly cooked meat.
+Each dish is a pure delight.

 After watching a glorious sunset spend a wonderfully relaxing night at the family-owned Hotel Mar i Vent.
-Wake up to the peaceful sea and fresh breeze in one of their comfortable and cozy rooms.
+On the next morning, wake up to the peaceful sea as well as a fresh breeze in one of their comfortable and cozy rooms.